Featured Native American Cultures

 Native Languages of the Americas Privacy Policy

-information about your visit (NOT including personal information like your name, address, email address, or telephone number) in order to provide advertisements they think will be appropriate for you.
+Thank you for visiting Native Languages of the Americas.
+Here is our privacy policy for our visitors.Native Languages of the Americas does not collect or keep any information about visitors to our website.
+We do use Google Adsense to serve ads for our site, and Google does use cookies to collectinformation about your visit (NOT including personal information like your name, address, email address, or telephone number) in order to provide advertisements they think will be appropriate for you.
 If you would like more information about that practice and to know how to disable it if you prefer, please visit Google's page about it here.

 If you choose to send us email or use one of the contact forms on our website,